mcu-tools/mcuboot/boot/cypress/MCUBootApp/MCUBootApp.md

 The MCUBootApp linker script also contains the special section `public_ram`, which serves as a shared RAM area between the CM0p and CM4 cores.
 When CM4 and CM0p cores perform operations with internal flash, this area is used for interprocessor data sharing.

-#### CYW20829 RAM
+#### CYW20829/CYW89829 RAM

-Only one CM33 core is used in the CYW20829 chips, so there are no restrictions for the RAM usage by the layer1 and layer2 applications (i.e. MCUBootApp and BlinkyApp).
+Only one CM33 core is used in the CYW89829/CYW89829 chips, so there are no restrictions for the RAM usage by the layer1 and layer2 applications (i.e. MCUBootApp and BlinkyApp).

 ### Hardware cryptography acceleration

 Cypress PSoC™ 6 MCU family supports hardware acceleration of the cryptography based on the mbedTLS Library via a shim layer.
 The implementation of this layer is supplied as the separate submodule `cy-mbedtls-acceleration`.
 The hardware acceleration of the cryptography shortens the boot time by more than four times compared to the software implementation (observation results).

-The CYW20289 chip has hardware acceleration of the SHA256 algorithm only, and in other cases, uses pure software implementation of the cryptography based on MbedTLS.
+The CYW20829/CYW89829 chips has hardware acceleration of the SHA256 algorithm only, and in other cases, uses pure software implementation of the cryptography based on MbedTLS.

 To enable the hardware acceleration in `MCUBootApp`, pass flag `USE_CRYPTO_HW=1` to `make` during the build.